studios

 Ending Tenancy

-To better serve waiting artists, should you wish to leave at the completion of your Studio rental term, the City requests a minimum of two month’s notice.
+To better serve waiting artists, the city requests a minimum of two months' notice if you wish to leave at the completion of your Studio rental term.

 CONFLICT RESOLUTION